corticon/Docker/README.md

 ```
 This will create your corticon server using the properties specified in the brms.properties file.
 For more information about the brms.properties file refer to [Corticon Documentation](https://documentation.progress.com/output/ua/Corticon/)

-To change the user settings for the Corticon Web Console.
+To change the user settings for the Server Console.
 ```
     # Add serverconsole-user.xml to CcServerSandbox/ServerConsole directory
     ADD serverconsole-user.xml /opt/corticon/work/CcServerSandbox/ServerConsole/